-I went from being a little hysterical about EMF exposure zapping My Little Lady at every turn, to a more balanced approach, the day I stopped fighting these invisible electromagnetic fields.
+I went from being a little hysterical about EMF exposure zapping me & my Little Lady at every turn, to a slightly more balanced approach, the day I stopped fighting these pesky little electromagnetic fields.

 EMF emitting technology, after all, is everywhere and it’s here to stay.